 - Home or building fires

 - Electric burns

-Injuries from electrocution may occur in the following situations:
+Injuries from an electric shock may occur in the following situations:

-- In the home: as a result of from malfunctioning or defective appliances, power tools, or medical devices, or shoddy installations or repairs.
+- In the home as a result of malfunctioning or defective appliances, power tools, or medical devices, or shoddy installations or repairs

-Injuries resulting from electrocution may be fatal.
+Injuries resulting from electric shocks may be fatal.
 If not fatal, electrical shock may cause injury to the heart and other organs as well as burns, scarring, disfigurement, and mental and emotional trauma.